I’m a self-confessed running addict, self-taught developer, self-funded entrepreneur, dedicated father, loving husband, and unreasonably lucky guy.

 Working at Google taught me an incredible amount about business development, post-sales engineering, product management, data analysis, large-organization politics, and negotiation.
 The calibre of the people you get to work with at Google is unparalleled.
 The power of their internal tools is almost incomprehensible.
 The scale at which they operate is mind-boggling.
 I’m super grateful I got a chance to work at such an incredible company for such a long time.

 In 2020, I quit my job at Google to live the dream of building my own software business.
-I’m bootstrapping it from zero to profitability as a solo entrepreneur.
-No venture capital: start small, stay small.
+I’m self-funding it and growing it from zero to profitability as a solo entrepreneur.
+No venture capital: stay small, stay small.

 Trying to start a business in the middle of the global COVID-19 pandemic might seem crazy, but I couldn’t be more excited.
 I’ve wanted to design, develop, market, and sell my own software since I was 12 years old.
 Now I’m going to make it a reality.
 My goal is to earn enough to support my family while doing something I love, and to become the master of my own destiny.